 What is Direct Debit?

 Direct debit is a safe and easy way to collect payments from a customer’s bank account automatically.
 The money is transferred directly from one bank account to another and does not require any card or manual payment.
-Direct debit is known as SEPA in Europe and BACS in the UK.
+This is known as SEPA in Europe and BACS in the UK.

-In direct debit, merchants have to give customers advance notice on the amount and date of each payment.
+In this payment, merchants have to give customers advance notice on the amount and date of each payment.
 Customers are also eligible for a direct debit guarantee.
 They can get immediate refunds if they are incorrectly billed for payments that they should not be billed for.

 Direct Debit in Europe